Journal

 "More and more people are stopping and thinking about what they want to do.
 Do I necessarily have to put work first?
 Is there a way of working that suits me better?
 I think it would be good if people could ask themselves these questions in a positive way.
 I would like to be able to recognize my own situation, adopt something different, and see what happens to me as a result.
 I think the best way to adapt to change is to live with enough time to monitor your situation.
 By repeatedly examining how to take time off in the process, I think you can establish a lifestyle that is just right for you.

-The important thing is to deeply understand your current state--What do you think is important in order to find a suitable rest method for yourself?
+--What do you think is important in order to find a suitable rest method for yourself?

 Kawato: "The first thing is to carefully observe and understand your condition.
 Is it your mind or your body that is tired?
 What is the cause?
 If you don't know, for example, if you just blindly do yoga, you will not know if it is the right kind of rest for your current fatigue.
 I think it is important to first learn about your condition and then try to find a way to rest to solve the problem.